-Uniformly or minimally-processed images, often TIFFs converted from raw files (raw \rightarrow TIFF).
+1. Minimally and uniformly -processed (but not strongly sharpened) images, often TIFFs converted from raw files (raw→TIFF).
 Most cameras to be evaluated for Machine Vision/Artificial Intelligence are in this category.
-They can be identified by the lack of a strong noise peak near the transition.
+Minimally processed images can be identified by the lack of a strong noise peak near the transition.